 "Instead of getting an internet which gave us more time to think; instead of getting an internet that worked not like a phone, but a properly asynchronous technology that would sit and wait until we were ready to deal with it; instead of having sequential conferences on bulletin boards like The Well where you would take hours to craft a response to something, we ended up with a digital space where we were constantly being interrupted [...]
 We end up in this state of constant emergency interruption which I don't think is healthy neurologically or culturally."

-What Rushkoff is exploring is whether the digital media environment is genuinely asynchronous.
-Here is the ultimate argument for "bad blockchain UX".
-Maybe this is really our opportunity to build properly asynchronous experiences and train people to work and create in their own time, rather than something to be papered over as best we can with solutions that compromise the inherent properties of the protocols on which they build?
+People sometimes complain about “bad blockchain UX”, but here is the ultimate argument for why the longer response times of this new technology might in fact not be such a bad thing after all.
+Maybe this is really our opportunity to build properly asynchronous experiences and train people to work and create in their own time, rather than something to be papered over as best we can with solutions that compromise the inherent properties of the underlying protocols?

 "Are we moving into a political landscape where we no longer have 'ends-justify-the-means', goal-orientated, future-based campaigns, but rather some kind of a presentist, process-orientated, consensus-building politic; more embodied by something like Occupy than it is by a two-party ideological debate?"

-This was asked in 2013, and has turned out not to be true.
-Yet.
-It is still a powerful question, the answer to which depends on whether you think the current political climate is a trend, or a temporary reaction against the trend.
+This was asked in 2013, and so far it has not come to pass.
+Yet, it is still a powerful question, and whether it still might depends on if the current political climate is a trend, or a temporary reaction against a longer-term trend towards more diverse and flexible kinds of collaboration.

 "Finally, are the folks who should be helping us think about this instead just taking a very 20th Century, almost Biblical, template and superimposing it on this presentist world we're living in?
 In other words, are they so intolerant of a world that doesn't have a defined conclusion; which doesn't have a goal; in which we're not leading towards some climax, that they overlay this bizarre notion of a singularity?"

-Rushkoff went on to extend these ideas in Team Human, which is another fantastic read for any budding media theorist.
+Rushkoff went on to extend these ideas in his 2019 book, Team Human, which is another fantastic read for any budding media theorist.
 His voice is a critical counterpoint to Silicon Valley singularity worship.

-This is a spiritual statement, and it may seem that the ultimate end of both Rushkoff's work and The Age of Spiritual Machines and all the 'bizarre singularity stuff' is one and the same.
-However, there is a critical difference: Rushkoff is saying we, us messy human beings, have to find our own way into the genuine present.
+This is a spiritual statement: “be in the genuine present”.
+By declaring himself with Lanier, Rushkoff is declaring himself against work like Ray Kurzweil’s The Age of Spiritual Machines, which Rushkoff describes later as “bizarre singularity stuff”.
+It may seem to be a semantic difference: what, after all, is the difference between being in the “genuine present” and experiencing “singularity”?
+However, there are critical differences: Rushkoff is saying we, us messy human beings, have to find our own way into the genuine present.
 Kurzweil is saying that the machines will do it for us.
 Perhaps the truth is somewhere in the middle?

 Conspiring against the actual OS¶